 Christian Bachez (b.
 2001) is a painter, muralist, digital artist, and photographer from Alphabet City, New York.
 His work is rooted in community engagement, cultural critique, and storytelling.
 He graduated from the College of the Holy Cross with a B.A. in Psychology and Visual Arts, a dual foundation that informs his approach to public art.

 Deeply inspired by the cultural richness of Alphabet City and the communities he connects with globally, Christian sees public art as a catalyst for dialogue and empowerment.
-His work transforms spaces into platforms for storytelling, urging viewers to engage with the world, and each other, more thoughtfully.
+His work transforms spaces into platforms for storytelling, urging viewers to thoughtfully engage with the world and each other.

 (Photo courtesy of Michael Ivins)